pintu544/my-profile/README.md

 <p align="left"> <img src="https://www.facebook.com/photo?fbid=477508712789962&set=pob.100015925119091" alt="pintu" /> </p>

-- 🔭 I’m currently working on web application projects using Django and python and other side using JSP and hibernate.
+- 🔭 I’m currently working on web application projects using HTML,CSS and JS and other side using JSP and Firebase.
-- 🌱 I’m currently learning  **AWS,Springboot,Data Structure,Machine Learning**.
+- 🌱 I’m currently learning  **DSA,Frontend,Backend,React**.
-- 👯 I’m looking to collaborate on machine leaning and data science project.
+- 👯 I’m looking to collaborate on Backend and React project.
 - 🧗🏾‍♀️ I try to: Go beyond and push the bounds
-- 🔭 I’m currently working on **Shopping app and twitter clone**
+- 🔭 I’m currently working on ** Tracker App**

-- 👯 I’m looking to collaborate on **Django Application**
+- 👯 I’m looking to collaborate on **React**

-- 👨‍💻 All of my projects are available at [https://github.com/jm251](https://github.com/jm251)
+- 👨‍💻 All of my projects are available at [https://github.com/jm251](https://github.com/pintu544)

 - 📝 I regulary write articles on [jm251.github.io](https:jm251.github.io)

-- 💬 Ask me about **Java,Python,Web Developement,Wordpress,AWS,DBMS,DS&Algo,CN,Linux,Android**
+- 💬 Ask me about **Java,Web Developement,OS,DBMS,DS&Algo,System Design,React.

 - 📫 How to reach me **jm0046476@gmail.com**